dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-online-with-microsoft-intune.md

 >[!NOTE]
 > You can also create a conditional access policy in the Azure AD management console.
 The Azure AD management console lets you create an Intune device conditional access policy (referred to as the **device-based conditional access policy** in Azure AD), in addition to other conditional access policies like multi-factor authentication.

 >You can also set conditional access policies for third-party enterprise apps that Azure AD supports, like Salesforce and Box.
-For more details, see [How to set Azure Active Directory device-based conditional access policy for access control to Azure Active Directory connected applications](https://azure.microsoft.com/en-us/documentation/articles/active-directory-conditional-access-policy-connected-applications/).
+For more details, see [How to set Azure Active Directory device-based conditional access policy for access control to Azure Active Directory-connected applications](https://azure.microsoft.com/en-us/documentation/articles/active-directory-conditional-access-policy-connected-applications/).

 1. In the [Microsoft Intune administration console](https://manage.microsoft.com), choose **Policy** > **Conditional Access** > **Exchange Online Policy**.